 “I told the police I do not understand the document, but they would not give me a translator.”

-Inside the closed camp they were put in a six person room with bunk beds.
+Upon their arrival, they were put in a six person room with bunk beds.
 The respondent reported that guards in the camp were not violent, but that some of them were racist and discriminatory.
 They were fed three times a day and the camp respected their Ramadan practices, making food available to them after sun down and in the early hours of the morning before the first light of day.

-On May 29, after 25 days in the closed camp two police officers ordered them in a police van and drove them to the Gradiška border crossing at the Croatian/Bosnian border.
+On May 29, after 25 days in the closed camp, two police officers ordered them in a police van and drove them to the Gradiška border crossing at the Croatian/Bosnian border.
 The Croatian police handed the four men over to the Bosnian SFA authorities, who gave the men a document explaining that they must leave Bosnia within five days and drove the individuals to the Ušivak (BiH) camp in Sarajevo in a black van.